17 November 2023

-What are my rights?
 Placements can be paid or unpaid.
 If you take on an unpaid position, you will be free to work your own hours and should not be asked to carry out tasks usually completed by paid employees.

 Why should I do an unpaid placement when I could be paid?

 If this is playing on your mind, you are wise beyond your years my friend.
 The majority of placements pay a very reasonable salary and even come with extra perks such as paid holiday time.
-RateMyPlacement.co.uk found that the average salary for students on their placement in 2018 was £17,574.
+The average placement student earns £23,070 a year.

 Focus your search on those employers willing to pay you and you won’t have to live off Heinz Spaghetti Hoops for a year.

-Have you been promised a contract for future work?
+- Have you been promised a contract for future work?

 It is an opportunity to observe someone in their day-to-day job and can last for just a few days or up to a couple of weeks.
-Although you may be asked to help out with a few small tasks, it is more a chance for you to watch and learn.
+Although you may be asked to help out with a few small tasks, it is more of a chance for you to watch and learn.

-What are my rights?
 Employers are not obliged to pay you but, as a minimum, your travel and lunch expenses should be covered so that you’re not out of pocket.
 In turn, you are not required to complete any set tasks and can come and go as you please.

 If you are told you have to work certain hours or carry out tasks on the behalf of full-time employees, you are technically working and therefore entitled to the National Minimum Wage.